 Issues with text

-- Low contracst on many pages that can be corrected using the Accessibility Options detailed above.
+2. Low contrast on some pages that can be corrected using the Accessibility Toolbar detailed above.

 Issues with PDFs and other documents